-The main feature of the BOSS ("Black Out Sighting System" or "Ballistically Optimized Sighting System" depending on who you ask…) is a toggle that let's you switch between supersonic or subsonic ammunition depending on what you're firing.
-You zero the optic for your supersonic load, and then in theory, switching to subsonic will auto-correct the dot zero to account for the new ballistics.
+The main feature of the BOSS ("Black Out Sighting System" or "Ballistically Optimized Sighting System" depending on who you ask…) is a toggle that let's you switch between a supersonic or subsonic zero.
+You zero the optic for your supersonic load, and then in theory, moving the switch to the subsonic setting will auto-adjust the dot zero to account for the new trajectory.

-In addition to this, the BOSS has a visible aiming laser, full power IR aiming laser and full power IR illuminator built in that are all co-aligned with the zero.
+In addition to this, the BOSS has a visible aiming laser, full power IR aiming laser and full power IR illuminator built in.
+All three of these are co-aligned with the zero.
 So when you zero the red dot, you're zeroing the lasers as well.
 When you switch between supersonic/subsonic, it adjusts the lasers as well.
 Neat.

-- The whole idea of the BOSS is great.
-Have all your optic and laser in one small package.
+- The form factor of the BOSS is great; combining your optic and laser in one small package.
 I have mine on a Sig Rattler upper which has limited real estate for accessories, so saving some room is pretty great.

 - It's lightweight for how much functionality is packed in it.